Sustainable Laboratory User Manual Working Group

 - Made up of systems, processes, and tools that are easy to use, flexible to change over time, open source, and portable to future owners, operators, and users

 The working group has identified initial focus groups for specific content development.
-Focus groups will develop systems, processes, forms, and tools to capture, record, and make topic information accessible for laboratory owner and operators.
+Focus groups will develop systems, processes, forms, and tools to capture, record, and make topic information accessible for laboratory owners, operators, and users.

 - Laboratory Planning